My Totally Unbiased, Honest Review of BetterHelp

 An online therapist can’t assess your physical state.
 This might not seem important but I do believe that with some disorders, it’s good for a therapist to be able to assess your physical state to be able to give you the best help possible.
-They won’t be able to see if you’re displaying weight loss or weight gain, if you look like you haven’t slept much recently or if you’ve bit your nails down ‘til they’re bleeding.
+Unless you video chat regularly, they won’t be able to see if you’re displaying weight loss or weight gain, if you look like you haven’t slept much recently or if you’ve bit your nails down ‘til they’re bleeding.

 In my area, an in-person therapy session is around $95.
 So, considering this, I’m saving several hundred dollars per month by utilizing an online platform.

-I can’t speak for all services, but BetterHelp is not covered by insurance.
+I can’t speak for all services, but no, BetterHelp is not covered by insurance.

 At least I can vouch for the ones at BetterHelp.
 These counselors are all certified.
 These aren’t randos who are like “I eat organic oranges for breakfast and pray to my cat every afternoon before giving my niece advice pulled straight from my college-day poetry.”
 These are actual licensed therapists who have received formal schooling/training and who are licensed to practice in their state.
 Which means, by the way, that your therapist will always live in the same state as you since they are only licensed to practice in the state where they received their training.